top of page

 What is Starlink for boats?

 Starting with the basics, Starlink is a satellite internet system from SpaceX that uses the company's low-orbit satellite array to provide high speed internet.
-Customers choose a Starlink dish to receive signal, and a service monthly plan with options for Residential, Roam and Boats.
+Customers choose a Starlink dish to receive signal, and a service monthly plan with the main options being for Residential or Roam.

 Which hardware and plan is right for you depends on your circumstances, and to help I have a whole write up on it for boats, which includes information about the cost.
-Personally we have a High Performance dish installed on our Leopard Catamaran and opted for the Roam plan.
+Personally we have had a High Performance dish, then a Starlink Mini, both on the Roam Plan.
 The plans do change every year or so, so it's worth keeping on top of the latest offering.

 Starlink coverage for sailors